Back to Blog

 4. Gratitude Anchor: "Who is one person I am glad exists, and why?"

-Use these when you feel lost or stuck.
+Use these when you feel stuck or keep repeating the same mistakes.

-1. Energy Audit: "What drained my energy today?
+1. The Energy Audit: "What drained my energy today?
 What gave me energy?"

 3. The 'No' List: "What am I saying 'yes' to that I really want to say 'no' to?"

 4. Childhood Joy: "What did I love doing when I was 8 years old?
-Do I still do it?"
+Do I still do it?
+If not, why?"

 Use these to stop the racing thoughts before sleep.